deepkit/deepkit-framework/README.md

 ### Definition

-Once your have defined your entity (see above) you can use one of Marshal's core methods to transform data.
+Once your have defined your entity (see above) using the [@Field decorators](modules/_marcj_marshal.html#field) you can use one of Marshal's core methods to transform data.

-Note: Class fields that are not annotated either by @Field() or any other decorator won't be serialized.
+Note: Class fields that aren't annotated either by @Field() or any other decorator won't be serialized.
 Their value will be dropped.

 ### Serialization